North Korea fires two ballistic missiles, South Korean military says - KESQ

 South Korean and United States intelligence authorities are analyzing the launches for additional information.

-The South Korean military said it has strengthened its surveillance and monitoring on North Korea while working closely with the US on maintaining its defensive readiness.
+The South Korean military said it has strengthened its surveillance and monitoring of North Korea while working closely with the US on maintaining its defensive readiness.

 The-CNN-Wire